Every traveler has their own idea of what makes for the perfect trip.

 The Corridor makes for a great day out, home to top-rated resorts and a celeb-dotted coastline.
 Excursions are a must here.

-Cabo itself is famous for beaches, activities at sea, nature expeditions and rustic city wanders.
+Cabo itself is famous for its swanky beach clubs, activities at sea, nature expeditions and rustic city wanders.

 Thanks to its Pacific location, Cabo is known as the ‘aquarium of the world’.